mahaloz/decompilation-wiki/README.md

 The wiki is highly inspired by the following sources:

 - [Program-Transformation.org](https://www.program-transformation.org/): a wiki on program transformations, including some decompilation.
-- [CTF Wiki](https://ctf-wiki.org/): a wiki for Capture the Flag, inspiring this layout and design.
+- [CTF Wiki](https://ctf-wiki.org/): a wiki for Capture the Flag, inspiring this layout and design
 - ["30 Years into Scientific Binary Decompilation"](https://www.youtube.com/watch?v=XasallkPQIA), Dr. Ruoyu (Fish) Wang: a source of information on decompilers.